aerickt/lapwing-for-beginners/src/Chapter-04.md

 ### Recommended completion goal

-This is only a suggestion; it is not a requirement to move to the next chapter!
+This is only a suggestion if you are unsure of when to move on to the next chapter; it is not a strict requirement!

 **You should be able to complete this test in 10 minutes or fewer with an accuracy of at least 90%.**